Share this

 How progressives can respond

 The Democratic Party has been confused about men – particularly working class men.
 We mostly ask men to acknowledge their historical privilege and the conversation often ends there.
 We have good reasons for affirming the needs of socially excluded and historically marginalized groups in the US.
 We are not done – far from it – when it comes to achieving the equality and justice for all that our country was founded on.
 But we saw the results of our lack of attention to men’s economic precarity.
 As Bernie Sanders recently posted, “the Democratic party has abandoned the working class and the working class has abandoned them.”
-We might need to be more explicit and say “working class men and women.”

 We need social justice and we need racial and other reparations and much more.
 But saying we don’t see you or that your struggles don’t matter because you represent a category of humans who have privilege also doesn’t work.